An insider’s guide to Phuket and Food in Phuket

 A brief history of Phuket and it’s Food.

-Phuket has throughout history had foreign visitors coming to it’s shores.Indian merchants founded Phuket Town in the 1st century BC,then Portuguese,French and British merchants came to trade in tin .In the early 19th century the tin mining boom took Phuket by storm and attracted thousands of Chinese labourers.The Chinese came to Phuket as poor labourers but in the end they owned most of the tin mines and they intermarried with the Thais giving rise to a new culture.They are until today still known as the Baba people.Many hotels in Phuket are now owned by these Thai,Chinese families who initially made their money in the tin business.
+Phuket has throughout history had foreign visitors coming to it’s shores.Indian merchants founded Phuket Town in the 1st century BC,then Portuguese,French and British merchants came to trade in tin .In the early 19th century the tin mining boom took Phuket by storm and attracted thousands of Chinese labourers.The Chinese came to Phuket as poor labourers, many working in tin mines,in the end they owned most businesses in Phuket, and they intermarried with the Thais giving rise to a new culture.They are until today still known as the Baba people.Many hotels in Phuket are now owned by these Thai,Chinese families who initially made their money in the tin business.

 Foreigners have had a profound influence on Phuket’s food.From nearby India came not only the Buddhist religion,but also spicy seasonings such as cumin,cardamon and coriander,as well as curry dishes.The Malays to the south further shared seasonings,as well as their love for coconuts and satay.Thai people themselves originally came from southern China about 2000 years ago.They brought with them the spicy cooking of their native Yunan province, as well as it’s dietary staple rice.Other Chinese influences on Thai cooking are the use of noodles,dumplings,soy sauce and other soy products.Like the Chinese,the Thais based their recipes on blending 5 basic flavours : salty,sweet,sour,bitter and hot.Thai cooking is carefully balanced to bring out all the flavours in a dish.

-Phuket with it’s multi cultural population has a huge variety of food.In Phuket’s main tourist areas you will find a lot of non Thai food,like for example Russian,Indian,Italian,English,American,Israeli,Turkish and German food.The Thai food you find there can sometimes(but definitely not always) be a bit adapted to western tastes,they call it fusion cuisine.Check out where the local Thais eat,that’s where you will find the real Thai food and it will be much cheaper too.Phuket town is the place with the most Thai eateries.The part of phuket town which they call the “old town” is both interesting and it has good food too.Local markets are also a great source for some great Thai dishes,fruit and snacks.
+Phuket with it’s multi cultural population has a huge variety of food.In Phuket’s main tourist areas you will find a lot of non Thai food,like for example Russian,Indian,Italian,English,American,Israeli,Turkish and German food.The Thai food you find there can sometimes(but definitely not always) be a bit adapted to western tastes,they call it fusion cuisine.Check out where the local Thais eat,that’s where you will find the real Thai food and it will be much cheaper too.Phuket town is the place with the most Thai eateries.The part of phuket town which they call the “old town” is both interesting and it has good food too,a lot of people go there to enjoy looking at the portuguese colonial era architecture.Local markets are also a great source for some great Thai dishes,fruit and snacks.